-- You can choose your study load - OUA allows you to stay flexible with your study load, so you can choose - and change - the number of units you take each Study Period to best suit you.
+- You can choose your study load - OUA allows you to stay flexible with your study load, so you can choose - and change - the number of units you take each study term to best suit you.

 - You can study anytime - Study day or night, you are not restricted by lecture or tutorial times.

 - You can study anywhere - Study at home, anywhere in Australia or around the world.

 OUA Pathways is a program we developed especially for students who know they want to study online but aren't sure where to start.